Liquitex is probably the art brand name that we hear from every corner. Is it just a hype?

 Another paint tube is the one I got in Japan – they have a completely different packaging design: white tubes with label Regular type.
 It is the same Basics line but packaged for Japanese market.

 The tubes aren’t sealed and they are filled just to the right point.
-You can safely open the lid and paint directly from the tube or squeeze onto a palette.
+You can safely open the lid and paint directly from the tube or squeeze it onto a palette.

 With some paints, as soon as you open the cap, already some paint comes out and you end up wasting some anyway.